AsifZaman777/AsifZaman777/README.md

 # Asif Zaman
 👋 Hi there, I'm Asif.
-I am currently working as an Associate Software Engineer at Rahimafrooz, Bangladesh.
+I am currently working as an Associate Software Engineer at Automind IT, Bangladesh.

 To learn more about me and my research works, please visit https://asifzaman777.github.io/asifzaman/